The World's Finest Automatic Microphone Mixers

-Automatic Mixing Controllers and Live Mikes Processors
+Automatic Mixing Controllers

-Dan Dugan's Model D series, Model E series, and Dugan-MY16 are not mixers in themselves; they are accessories to sound mixing consoles.
+Dan Dugan's Model D series, Model E series, Models M and N, Dugan-MY16, and Dugan-VN16 are not mixers in themselves; they are accessories to sound mixing consoles.
 These units patch into the input insert points (the send and return loops) of the individual input channels of a mixing console.
 This gives the board operator all the features of the board, like EQ and sends, plus Dugan automatic mixing.
 The board operator doesn't have to worry about cueing the mikes in and out.
 The faders can be left on their marks, and simply adjusted as needed when people are using the mikes.
 This frees the operator from being chained to the faders.
 It gives him or her the freedom to pay more attention to quality, and even to get up to fix something if necessary.

-The Model D Automatic Mixing Controller - Manual
+Model D Automatic Mixing Controller - Manual

 The Model D (discontinued) is an eight-channel VCA controller providing the Dugan Speech System™ plus two other Dugan patented systems which work together for musical stage applications, the Dugan Music System™ and Dugan Gain Limiting.™ It has a comprehensive control panel that allows the operator to fine-tune it to the most artistic applications.
 Units may be linked together for up to 96 inputs.

-The Model D-1 Live Mikes Processor
+Model D-1 Live Mikes Processor

 The Model D-1 (discontinued) is identical in its Speech System function to the Model D. It is more economical because it omits the music systems.
 The control panel is simpler.
 The remote control connectors are optional on the D-1.
 The name "automatic mixing controller" was changed in the D-1 to "live mikes processor" after requests from some union control rooms, where the mixers wanted to use the Dugan process, but without the word "automatic" on it.

-The Model D-2 Automatic Mixing Controller - Article - Brochure
+Model D-2 Automatic Mixing Controller - Article - Brochure

 The Model D-2 (discontinued) Automatic Mixing Controller leads the evolution of the famous Dugan live mikes processing into the digital domain.
 This new 8-channel insert device replaces the flagship model D and the D-1.
 A separate ergonomic control panel connects to the processor unit with a single cable.
 The D-2 includes all the functions of the D (Dugan Music System,™ Dugan Speech System,™ Dugan Gain Limiting™) plus the ability to use up to three control groups for multichannel or multi-room applications.

-The Model D-3 Automatic Mixing Controller - Article
+Model D-3 Automatic Mixing Controller - Article